btbytes/old_btbytes.github.io/README.markdown

 ◊ (Shift-Option-v) is used to denote a line containing tags. eg: ◊python will be converted to a link the tags section -- `/index.html#python`

-¶ (Option-7) is used to create a new anchor with unique id.
+¶ (Option-7) is used to create a new anchor with unique id. (not used ATM)